fluxusfrequency/blog/seven-reasons-i-love-minitest.md

 caused by unintended dependencies between examples.
 Here's how Aaron Patterson described the benefit of randomized tests in an [episode of Ruby Rogues](http://rubyrogues.com/001-rr-testing-practices-and-tools/):

-"I’m sure you’ve been in a situation where your application, like one particular test fails in isolation, but when you run with — it works, right?
-And that’s typically because one test like setup some particular environment that another test depended  on, you didn’t know that when you writing the test.
-Since Minitest runs the test in a random order, you can’t make one test depend another.
-So you’ll see and error case."
+"I’m sure you’ve been in a situation where your [...] test fails in isolation, but when you run [the entire test suite] it works.
+[T]hat’s typically because one test set up some particular environment that another test depended on. [...]
+Since Minitest runs the test in a random order, you can’t make one test depend another, so you’ll see an error case."

 ### 7. It's Faster